decorumjs/decorum/packages/dynamodb-seeder/README.md

 See the [examples](./examples) for sample YAML files.

 ### Lint
-You could lint some files individually:
+You can lint files individually:
 ```bash
 $ dynamodb-seeder lint tables.yml indexes.yml items.yml
 ```